aniakula/CS_Visualizer/README.md

 - Refer to documentation version history and user guide

 # How to use:
 CS_Vision in an interactive model building application for computer science concepts (Binary Trees, Graph Theory, Digital Electronics, and Programming Flowcharts).
-Each panel uses Draggable nodes, and connecting lines to create various structures, and perform calculations woth these structures.
-Upon first launchin the application the user will begin on the "Binary tree" panel, and have access to the other three panels through the "Actions Menu".
-The rest of this guide will outline each panel, and its functionality.
+Each panel uses Draggable nodes, and connecting lines to create various structures, and perform calculations with these structures.
+There are four workspaces included in the CS_Vision application, each involvedin one of the CS concepts described above.
+The rest of this guide will explore all options that are available in each workspace of the application.
+Each workspace contains main menu options and Node options, both of which will be described below in detail.

-## Binary Tree Panel:
+## Binary Tree Panel options:
 this is the panel that is opened on launch of the program.
 The actions menu in this panel has the following options:
 ![image](https://github.com/Anidragon/CS_Visualizer/assets/81329162/2aa6daac-71f7-49b7-b133-8fd05fd1d3f1)
 ### Options: